 Visit: Columbia Gorge Discovery Museum

-Our quintessential Oregon road trip is truly the tip of the iceberg.
+In conclusion, our quintessential Pacific Northwest Oregon road trip is truly the tip of the iceberg.
 Many great spots, activities, scenic byways and more are not listed.
 As with any adventure, we encourage you to explore the area and find your own local favorite secret.
 For some light reading and to get the stoke alive for your journey, check out the Seven Wonders of Oregon and prepare for an unforgettable journey.

 Check out some pictures of some of the recent families taking off on their PNW family adventure!